 Things to do in Canmore in the Winter

 Go Ice Skating on the Town Pond

 One of the best things to do in Canmore in the winter is ice skate on the well-maintained town pond.
-While you can ice skate on some of the frozen lakes in the Rockies, the town provides a great safe alternative right in downtown Canmore.
+While you can ice skate on some frozen lakes in the Rockies, the town provides a great safe alternative right in downtown Canmore.